Splunk® Style Guide

 master

 Don't use.
 Use "manager" for the centralized management, leading, or coordinating node, and when you discuss the relationship of that node with other nodes that interact with it.
-See manager node in the Splexicon.
+See manager and manager node in the Splexicon.

 Do this